Straight Line Depreciation – Free Download and Examples

 ---|---|---|---|

-For help with the calculation, please visit the depreciation calculator.
-The calculator works for both straight-line method and reducing balance.
+For help with calculating depreciation, please visit the depreciation calculator.
+It works for both the straight-line method and reducing balance.

 Depreciation Schedule

-The easiest way of keeping track of all the fixed assets and depreciation is in Excel or a good accounting package.
+The easiest way to keep track of all the fixed assets and depreciation is in Excel or a good accounting package.
 We have produced an easy-to-use depreciation schedule.
-The schedule allows you to list all the assets, the number of years to depreciate an item and details of the assets.
+The schedule allows you to list all the assets, the years to depreciate an item, and details of the assets.
 The figures are calculated for you.